Please use this sub-forum to discuss any classic books or any very old fiction books or series.

 - Reviewer Page: onlinebookclub.org/reviews/by-teacherjh.html

-- Latest Review: Secrets of Time by Michael Bennett Wilson
+- Latest Review: Time Shot by R.K.
+Johnson

 I read about this book and I wanted to love it.
 I expected to be enthralled with it.
 In the end, I could not get into it.
 Sadness.